DaffyDrone/groupieBot/props.md

 	["neil", "it's better to burn out than fade away"], ["twss", "That's What -She"],
 	["neilyoung", "This note's for you...unless my lawyer says it's not"], ["homer", "Now, son, you don't want to drink beer.
-That's for daddies, and kids with fake IDs"] ["cya", "thanks for hanging, see you soon!"], ["blow", "cocaine is a helluva drug"],
+That's for daddies, and kids with fake IDs"], ["cya", "thanks for hanging, see you soon!"], ["blow", "cocaine is a helluva drug"],
 	["sex", "better than pizza"],